Q+A: The International School of Hamburg

 ISH lays claim to a fantastic Performing Arts Programme, which provides students with the opportunity to showcase their dramatic, musical and dance talents, both in and outside of the classroom.

-The ISH Music Enrichment Programme (MEP), offers music instruction, both individual and ensemble, on the school premises to students in Grades 1 to 12.
+The ISH Music Enrichment Programme (MEP), founded in 2004, offers music instruction, both individual and ensemble, on the school premises to students in Grades 1 to 12.
 ISH also offers tuition in music theory, leading to examinations offered by the Associated Board of the Royal Schools of Music in the UK.
 We also offer a range of dance lessons for our students, taught by a recognised instructor.

 Do you have an annual production?